|

 Simple Strum 2/4 | Strum on beat 1 in every measure.

-Most chords in Walkin' change once per measure (every two beats).
+Most chords in Walkin' change once per measure, i.e., every two beats.
 However, the second to last measure has two chords—Dm and G7—one on each beat.
-You'll need to strum twice in that measure: Dm on beat one and G7 on beat two.
+Strum twice in that measure: Dm on beat one and G7 on beat two.

 Dm to G7 | Use two down strums in the second to last measure.

-Spend extra time practicing the transition between the Dm and G7 chords.
-Both chords share a common note—F on the first fret of the first string—and the transition is easier if that note is left down during the transition.
+Practice the transition between the Dm and G7 chords.
+Both chords share a common note—F on the first fret of the first string—and the transition is smoother if that note is left down during the transition.

 Video

-The Frary Guitar Duo plays Walkin' slower in this video than on the audio track, and this version is different harmonically (Em used in place of Am), but you may prefer the more relaxed tempo to guide your melody practice.
+The Frary Guitar Duo plays Walkin' slower in this video than on the audio track, and this version is slightly different harmonically (Em used in place of Am), but you may prefer the more relaxed tempo for melody practice.

 Walkin’ (Study No. 1) | Frary Guitar Duo